 Important factors to consider

-Spinal alignment and support is crucialThe 2 important mattress factors that can help deal with and prevent back issues are "adequate mattress support" and "optimal conforming ability". support can be compromised by excessive hardness or softness but sagging is often the main culprit.
+Support can be compromised by excessive hardness or softness but sagging is often the main culprit.
 Sagging can cause the hammock effect that can cause the middle portion to droop and overtime this can hurt the spine.
-Greating the saggin, lesser the support and more the discomfort and pain.
+Greater the sagging, lesser the support and more the discomfort and pain.

-Conforming ability defines how well the mattress moulds and conforms to the body, thereby helping the spine maintain correct allignment.
-If there is a deficiency in the conforming ability of the mattress, it causes gaps in support thereby causing some p[arts of the spine and hip to be put in a stressed unnatural alignment.
+Conforming ability defines how well the mattress molds and conforms to the body, thereby helping the spine maintain correct alignment.
+If there is a deficiency in the conforming ability of the mattress, it causes gaps in support thereby causing some parts of the spine and hip to be put in a stressed unnatural alignment.
 Conforming ability is very important for side sleepers and the lack of it can cause sore shoulders and hips.

 Pressure points usually arise when more than one area has higher frequency of push back than others, causing a misalignment altogether, along your body, therefore along your spine as well.
 As this occurs, and your body becomes accustomed to it over the period of sleeping, more pressure starts to build (especially in the lumbar area) which causes pain, usually of considerable intensity.

-Hence it is important it is to ensure that your mattress does not place any sort of unbalanced excess pressure on your major joints.
+Hence it is important to ensure that your mattress does not place any sort of unbalanced excess pressure on your major joints.
 This is one of the main points we take into consideration while reviewing a mattress on its firmness as well.
-A well balanced mattress can help your body rest in a luxuriate manner, eliminating the chances of pressure points building along the lumbar areas or the spine.
+A well-balanced mattress can help your body rest comfortably, eliminating the chances of pressure points building along the lumbar areas or the spine.

 If you find that your back is aligned poorly with respect to your body, leading to bad posture, it doesn’t matter what position you’re in (sitting, sleeping or even standing), chances are you could experience lower back pain soon, if not already.

 Maintaining a good posture while sleeping (and otherwise) can truly bring big improvements to your back pain woes.
-Remember that these three sections are all built to work as a team.
+Remember that all spinal sections and discs are built to work as a team.
 If pressure is applied to one of the areas, more than the others, the other areas have to work harder than usual.

-Firmer mattresses have this property of making the sleeper feel as though they are “floating” atop of the mattress’ surface.
-Now, this is a good thing for many sleepers, as opposed to softer mattresses that enable the sleeper to sink into the various layers of fluff, and render additive body contouring and the hugging effect, that can make some people with back pain feel stuck.\
+Firmer mattresses have this property of making the sleeper feel as though they are “floating” on the mattress’ surface.
+Now, this is a good thing (in moderation) for many sleepers, as opposed to softer mattresses that enable the sleeper to sink into the various layers of fluff and render additive body contouring and the hugging effect, that can make some people with back pain feel stuck.

-Light weight sleepers (less than 230 Lbs) have a tendency of steering clear of medium firm to firm mattresses altogether and prefer softer mattresses, and for good reason.
-Due to their lack of weight, the push back received from the mattress is not enough, and neither do they sink enough into the layers so as to benefit from the deep compression support offered by most mattresses.
+Lightweight sleepers (less than 230 Lbs) have a tendency of steering clear of medium firm to firm mattresses altogether and prefer softer mattresses, and for good reason.
+Due to their lack of weight, the push back received from the mattress is not enough, and neither do they sink enough into the layers to benefit from the deep compression support offered by most mattresses.
 This results in too much of a floating feeling for them, only aggravating the lower back issues.

 Really heavy and large people(over 270 lbs) might prefer the firm mattresses.